-To this day, I have worked at UQAM, at the Canadian Space Agency (CSA) and at Les Pros de la Photo in Montreal.
-At the CSA I learned how to work with the Unity engine and AR tech.
-I implemented voice and gesture commands for the International Space Station simulator on Microsoft's Hololens.
-In my other work experiences, I have mostly used C# and the ASP.NET core framework to do web development.
+To this day, I have worked at UdeM, Nightborn, UQAM, the Canadian Space Agency (CSA), and Les Pros de la Photo in Montreal.
+At the CSA I learned how to work with the Unity engine and AR tech by working on a simulator of the ISS for the Hololens.

-Each year, I like to volunteer at various video game related events.
-Since 2016, I have been the LAN director at Otakuthon where I manage a team of volunteers and organise every aspect of the LAN gaming department.
-After starting at Otakuthon, I also started volunteering for Dreamhack Montreal and LAN ETS.
-For both events, I help setup the various installations before and I am part of the tech support crew during them.
-I also started helping with the logistics department for Dreamhack.
+Each year, I like to volunteer at various video game-related events.
+Since 2016, I have been the PC Gaming director (formerly LAN) at Otakuthon where I manage a team of volunteers.
+I also started volunteering for Dreamhack Montreal and LAN ETS where I work with the logistics and tech support crews.

 I made this game during an optional course at ETS (log725) with two teammates.

 This game is a roguelike sidescroller where the character can fight zombies in a randomly generated level to gain money to unlock a second character.
 The two characters can be switched at any moment and their attacks combo to do more damage (fire DOT + wind = fire tornado).
 At the furthest point from the entrance in the generated level, there is an exit that leads to the boss.

 My first participation in the Global Game Jam at ETS.
 My team and I created a side-scrolling platformer around the year's theme: "repair".

 My team was composed of only programmers and we used the Unity game engine to build the game.

 After the first level, our game "crashes" and the player must repair it by finding and restoring some of the core mechanics of the game (jumping, animations, sound) represented as collectibles.